-The dialectical notion that gradual accumulation of small changes can at a critical point become transformed into a gigantic leap has received a striking confirmation in modern chaos theory and its derivatives.
-Chaos theory has put an end to the kind of narrow mechanical reductive determinism that dominated science for over a hundred years.
-Marxist dialectics is a 19th century expression of what chaos theory now expresses mathematically: the inter-relatedness of things, the organic nature of relations between entities.
+The dialectical notion that gradual accumulation of small changes can at a critical point become transformed into a gigantic leap received a striking confirmation in modern chaos theory and its derivatives.
+Chaos theory put an end to the kind of narrow mechanical reductive determinism that dominated science for over a hundred years.
+Already in the 19th century Marxist dialectics was an anticipation of what chaos theory now expresses mathematically: the inter-relatedness of things, the organic nature of relations between different entities and processes.

 These remarkable discoveries were anticipated long ago by Marx and Engels, who put the dialectical philosophy of Hegel on a rational (that is, materialist) basis.
 In his Logic (1813) Hegel wrote: “It has become a common jest in history to let great effects arise from small causes.”
 This was long before the “butterfly effect” was ever heard of.
 Like volcano eruptions and earthquakes, revolutions are the result of a slow accumulation of contradictions over a long period.
 The process eventually reaches a critical point at which a sudden leap occurs.